chok-watcharathep/example-payload-mui/README.md

-# Payload Blank Template

-This template comes configured with the bare minimum to get started on anything you need.

-## Quick start

-This template can be deployed directly from our Cloud hosting and it will setup MongoDB and cloud S3 object storage for media.

 ## Quick Start - local setup

 To spin up this template locally, you'll need to follow these steps.
 This guide assumes you're using `pnpm run dev` for the application and Docker for your PostgreSQL database.